 The committee is absolutely committed to inclusive conceptions of health and well being for every single Geograd; the committee takes the stance that identifying as an active and healthy person does not relate to your physical appearance, background, disabilities or gender.
 Everyone can do everything.

-Who is the Wellness Committee?
+Who is the SoWell Committee?

 Great question, thanks for asking.
 Well for now I’m the head, but despite my best efforts, all those courses on anarchism I took in my undergrad have made me somewhat weary of wielding coercive power, so really anyone can throw in their two cents.
 Most of my interest, experience, and reading is in the exercise and mental aspects of health, other aspects, such as diet, pathology, and social well-being, I don’t know that much about, and thus don’t have anything to really offer others (and have much to learn).
 That’s where others will come in.